Age for Trick or Treating?

 I did until I was 14.
 After that it wasn't that interesting anymore.
 I think Haunted Houses and Knotts Scary Farm were big after that.

+My son is 10 and I'm trying to talk him into not going, course now we are having thunderstorms that night so it may be a moot issue.
+I think 11 is old enough.
 We actually have adult trick or trickers.
 The poor folks drive to the middle class and upper class areas and collect candy - just huge packs of adults and kids and the adults have plastic bags, too, to collect candy.
 COnsequently, many people turn out the lights and go out to eat on Halloween.
 You can take the kids trick or treating and on some streets only 2 or 3 house have their lights on - out of about 60 houses.
+It's just not what it used to be.

 If they can drive themselves trick or treating, they can drive themselves to Wal-mart.
 About age 12 is the limit for most kids.
 A few kids that have always come by still come as they get older.